15 Top-Rated Campgrounds near Big Sur & Pfeiffer Big Sur State Park, CA

 2. Ventana Campground

-Within a coastal redwood canyon at the heart of the Big Sur coast, this privately owned campground is exclusively for tent camping.
-Offering over 60 campsites that blend into the natural environment, Ventana Campground also offers 15 luxurious glamping sites, featuring stone fireplaces, a safari-style canvas tent, and a comfortable glamping mattress pad.
+This privately owned campground is within a coastal redwood canyon at the heart of the Big Sur coast.
+It's exclusively for tent camping and offers over 60 campsites that blend into the natural environment.
+Ventana also offers 15 luxurious glamping sites, featuring stone fireplaces, a safari-style canvas tent, and a comfortable glamping mattress pad.

 Alongside immersion into a redwood forest, Ventana Campground is located very close to other amenities, including restaurants, the ocean, and the Henry Miller Memorial Library.